chesahkalu/azure_administrator/virtual_network.md

     - **Routing domain**: The routing domain that the ExpressRoute circuit uses
     - **Authorization key**: The key that's used to authenticate the connection between your on-premises network and the ExpressRoute circuit

-- ExpressRoute gateways are used to connect virtual networks to ExpressRoute circuits.
+- ExpressRoute gateways are used to connect virtual networks to ExpressRoute circuits, establishing a private peering.
 You can create an ExpressRoute gateway in the Azure portal.
 When you create an ExpressRoute gateway, you specify the following settings:
     - **Name**: A name for the ExpressRoute gateway
     - **Virtual network**: The virtual network that the ExpressRoute gateway is associated with
     - **Gateway subnet**: The subnet that the ExpressRoute gateway uses
     - **Public IP address**: The public IP address that the ExpressRoute gateway uses
     - **ExpressRoute circuit**: The ExpressRoute circuit that the ExpressRoute gateway connects to
     - **Authorization key**: The key that's used to authenticate the connection between your on-premises network and the ExpressRoute circuit

+### Virtual WAN

+- Azure Virtual WAN is a networking service that brings many networking, security, and routing functionalities together to provide a single operational interface.

+- Virtual WAN allows you to connect your branches to Azure and to each other.
+It also allows you to connect your branches to the internet and to your on-premises network.

+- Virtual WAN provides the following benefits:
+    - **Simplicity**: Virtual WAN provides a single operational interface for all your networking, security, and routing needs.
+    - **Security**: Virtual WAN provides security features such as encryption, firewall, and threat protection.
+    - **Performance**: Virtual WAN provides high-speed connections between your branches and Azure.
+    - **Reliability**: Virtual WAN provides a reliable connection between your branches and Azure.

+- Virtual WAN provides the following features:
+    - **Site-to-site connectivity**: Virtual WAN provides site-to-site connectivity between your branches and Azure.
+    - **Point-to-site connectivity**: Virtual WAN provides point-to-site connectivity between your branches and Azure.
+    - **VPN connectivity**: Virtual WAN provides VPN connectivity between your branches and Azure.
+    - **ExpressRoute connectivity**: Virtual WAN provides ExpressRoute connectivity between your branches and Azure.
+    - **Security**: Virtual WAN provides security features such as encryption, firewall, and threat protection.
+    - **Routing**: Virtual WAN provides routing features such as BGP and route tables.
+    - **Monitoring**: Virtual WAN provides monitoring features such as network performance monitoring and network diagnostics.

 ---